Work Trends | Chapter 3

 What Me Worry?
 Most Americans Not Concerned about the Impacts of Technology on Jobs

-A nationally representative survey conducted August 8-19, 2018 of 827 U.S. residents age 18+, including 504 members of the labor force.
+A nationally representative survey of of 827 U.S. residents age 18+, including 504 members of the labor force, conducted August 8 to 19, 2018.
 This survey asked workers to gauge the impacts of new technologies overall – the widespread use of the Internet, the automation of job tasks and processes, and the use of robots.

 Impact of Technology on Jobs

-The study found that new technologies (including computers, automation, robots) are generally good for the economy – 93% of U.S. adults agree.
-College graduates, people with a household income of at least $100K, and salaried workers are more likely to say that they agree “a lot” with this statement, as shown in Table 1 (Table 1, page 2) REDO CHART
+The study found that new technologies (including computers, automation, robots) are generally good for the economy – 93% of U.S. adults agreed.
+College graduates, people with a household income of at least $100,000, and salaried workers were more likely to say that they agreed “a lot” with this statement.

 Technological Skills at Work

-More than 9 in 10 (93%) American workers say training is essential or important for them to keep pace with changes in the workplace — fully half (51%) say doing so is absolutely “essential.”
-Six in 10 (65%) of the labor force think they’ll need more technological skills to achieve the goals they have set for themselves in their career. (display this using the same scheme as the 2000 study on the microsite – with the numbers counting up)
+More than 9 in 10 (93%) American workers said training is essential or important for them to keep pace with changes in the workplace — fully half (51%) said doing so is absolutely “essential.”
+Six in 10 (65%) of the labor force thought they’ll need more technological skills to achieve the goals they have set for themselves in their career.

 2023